DaveBenham/VenomModules/README.md

 ### RMOD (frquency ratio modulation) input
 This is a shared input that can be used to modulate any of the frequency ratio parameters.
 MULT, DIV, and DTUNE each have their own attenuverter to attenuate and/or invert the RMOD CV.
 The attenuated CV is summed with the knob value.

 MULT and DIV CV are scaled at 1 integer per 0.1 volt.
-The effective MULT and DIV values are clamped between 1 and 64.
+The Mult and Div values cannot be modulated below 1.

 DTUNE CV is scaled at 10 cents per volt.
 The CV can modulate the detune amount beyond the knob limits.